sjbylo/container-workshop/03-build-image-with-app/README.md

 Build the new image with the following command.
 This command will also tag (-t) the new image with the name _flask-vote-app:latest_.
-Don't forget the '.' which means build using the files in the current working firectory (our source code).
+Don't forget the '.' which means build using the files in the current working directory (our source code).

 ```
 docker build -t flask-vote-app:latest .
 ```

-This might take a few minitues.
-Once it's succesfully completed, then continue.
+This might take a few minutes.
+Once it's successfully completed, then continue.

-Launch your fresh image _flask-vote-app:latest_ with the folowing command.
+Launch your fresh image _flask-vote-app:latest_ with the following command.
 The command will make the container accessible on port 8080 (-p), name the container _vote-app_ and remove the container after it has stopped (--rm).
 As in the previous lab, you should see the python application starting up and then listening on port 8080.

 ```